 Networks are useful tools for sharing Internet access and computer resources.
 Multiple computers can share Internet access, so you don't need more than one high-speed Internet connection.
-With Internet phone service, your Internet access can now be shared by your phones or fax machines as well.
-You will be able to make phone calls using the account you set up with AT&T, even while you're surfing the Internet.
+After you set up your Internet phone service, you can also make Internet phone or fax calls, even while you're surfing the Internet.
 Plus, you can access one printer from different computers and access data located on another computer's hard drive.
 Networks are even used for playing multiplayer video games.
+All the while, the Router protects your networks from unauthorized and unwelcome users.
 So, networks not only are useful in homes and offices, but also can be fun.